 Enjoy stunning views of Dutch countryside as you meander along the picturesque Ijssel River, en route to Deventer, one of the Netherlands’ oldest and most important cities, now a member of the Hanseatic League.
 After a stop in Düsseldorf, a vibrant and modern city located on the banks of the Rhine River, Brabant sails on to Arnhem – best known for its pivotal role in World War Two, as the site of one of the war’s most prominent battles.
 Nowadays, the War Museum and Airborne Museum, offer a fascinating insight into life in the War.
 There are also impressive attractions located around the city, such as the 12th century Doorwerth Castle, or Paleis Het Loo – the Dutch Royal Family’s summer residence.
 [ReadMore]

-While relaxing on your river boat, marvel at traditional riverside towns, before arrival in Willemstad, a historic fortified settlement, which today retains most of its historic charm, and has remained mostly untouched since the ramparts were built in the late 16th century.
+While relaxing on your river ship, marvel at traditional riverside towns, before arrival in Willemstad, a historic fortified settlement, which today retains most of its historic charm, and has remained mostly untouched since the ramparts were built in the late 16th century.
 The intriguing seven-pointed star shaped district here was declared a conservation area in the 1970’s to protect the centuries-old buildings, monuments and fortifications, and is a must-see on this river cruise.

 After an overnight stop in Rotterdam, Brabant glides back to Amsterdam, offering another opportunity to explore this fine city.